 It’s not often that we get the chance to demonstrate what we’re working on as, in education, it’s more about the finished product and conclusions.
 Nevertheless, during the HEaTED East of England network event , we were given the opportunity to allow people to wonder around a bespoke 3D environment while using our HTC Vive headset and touch controllers.
-We used the controllers themselves emulate the functional behaviours of a smartphone.
+We used the controllers themselves to emulate the functional behaviours of a smartphone.
 The reactions were all positive and I managed to have chats with some senior managers about where it is we’re hoping to take our vision for VR at the University.

 You can find a brief video depicting the space below: